Today I am going to share what it takes to heal adrenal fatigue by taking you through a day in my life!

 Leave Work Behind- When I complete my work, I make myself another simple adrenal tonic with 1 tsp of reishi mushroom and 1 tsp cordyceps mushroom.
 This routine is a signal to my brain that it can let go and leave work behind.
 The adaptogenic herbs I include in the tonic help to energize and calm me at the same time.

 6 pm Dinnertime- I like no-fuss, one-pot meals.
 Ideally, I’ve prepared something in the crock pot that’s ready to go, or I warm up some soup or stew that I batch-cooked at an earlier date.
-Today I had some White Bean Chicken Chili that I topped with avocado and cilantro, you can get the recipe in the PDF.
+Today I had some White Bean Chicken Chili that I topped with avocado and cilantro.

 7 pm Screen Curfew- the blue light emitted by our devices is stimulating and makes it difficult for cortisol levels to decrease as they naturally would.
 I like to choose an activity that doesn’t involve screens, like reading some fiction, or I put my blue light-blocking glasses on so that I can watch some TV or videos on my phone.
 I recommend Swannies glasses, get your pair here.